What is the Null Hypothesis?

 The annual return of ABC Limited bonds is assumed to be 7.5%.
 To test if the scenario is true or false, we take the null hypothesis to be “the mean annual return for ABC limited bond is not 7.5%.”
 To test the hypothesis, we first accept the null hypothesis.

 Any information that is against the stated null hypothesis is taken to be the alternative hypothesis for the purpose of testing the hypotheses.
 In such a case, the alternative hypothesis is “the mean annual return of ABC Limited is 7.5%.”

 We take samples of the annual returns of the bond for the last five years to calculate the sample mean for the previous five years.
 The result is then compared to the assumed annual return average of 7.5% to test the null hypothesis.

-The average of the annual returns for the five years is 7.5%; the null hypothesis is rejected.
+The average annual returns for the five-year period are 7.5%; the null hypothesis is rejected.
 Consequently, the alternative hypothesis is accepted.

 What is an Alternative Hypothesis?

 An alternative hypothesis is the inverse of a null hypothesis.
 An alternative hypothesis and a null hypothesis are mutually exclusive, which means that only one of the two hypotheses can be true.